RX-M/web-public/course-pages/thrift/building-cross-languages-services-with-apache-thrift.md

 ### What Attendees will learn

 This course provides hands on experience with the latest release of Apache Thrift and any four supported languages selected by the client.
 Either C++ or Java should be included, preferably both, as these are the reference languages.
-Learning modules include:

-- Apache Thrift RPC
+- Apache Thrift RPC including architecture, creating RPC services, creating servers and clients
-- Apache Thrift Serialization
+- Apache Thrift Serialization including Thrift protocols and messaging systems
 - Language Walk Through (client can select their desired languages)